 James has more than 20 years of healthcare-specific financial experience.
-He holds a Bachelor’s Degree in Business Administration with a concentration in Accounting from Washington State University and a Master’s Degree in Business Administration, with a concentration in Management and Strategy, from Western Governors University.
+He holds a Bachelor of Arts in Business Administration with a concentration in Accounting from Washington State University and a Master of Arts in Business Administration, with a concentration in Management and Strategy, from Western Governors University.

 He has a passion for utilizing financial skills to help ensure resources are available to provide healthcare to communities.
 He is looking forward to helping Summit Pacific Medical Center build the healthiest community in the Nation.

 James and his wife Joni have two sons.
 The Hansen family has a special affinity for two sports, hockey, as his sons played youth ice hockey for many years, and golf, as both boys competed in junior and collegiate golf.
 James and his wife spent the last four years in California and are excited to return to Washington, where they look forward to being closer to family and friends.
 Elma holds a special place for James, as he lived in Elma as he spent his college summers working as a laborer at the Satsop Nuclear Power Plant.

 Ken Dietrich, MD, Chief Medical Officer